wp-plugins/ose-firewall/readme.txt

 4. Website Security Seal

 == Changelog ==
+= 2.2.4 =
+* Fixed: admin-email mapping delete function not working in some servers because the JSON encoded ID value is escaped
+* Fixed: admin-email mapping add linkage function showing incorrect return message even the linkage was added successfully

 = 2.2.3 =
 * Fixed the admin-email mapping controller for the incorrect return messages for the Ajax message box.